CERN logo

 L.Lyons, Statistics for Nuclear and Particle Physics, CUP, 1986.

-PDG: You can also download the sections on probability (ps, pdf), statistics (ps, pdf), and Monte Carlo (ps, pdf) from the Particle Data Group.
+PDG: You can also download the sections on probability, statistics, and Monte Carlo from the Particle Data Group.